AshtreeBV/metazoan-whitepaper/docs/dao/summary/index.md

 # MetaDhana DAO

 This section is dedicated to our community that prefers light reading to get a simple overview of the project and its key features.
-Some features are modified features of <a href="https://www.olympusdao.finance/" target="_blank">Olympus DAO</a> and we do not want to credit-grab.
+Some features are changed features of <a href="https://www.olympusdao.finance/" target="_blank">Olympus DAO</a> and we do not want to credit-grab.

 ## Key Features